unruthless/tailwind/README.md

-DayTrip
+Tailwind
 =======

 Easier planning for better riding.

-DayTrip helps you streamline your route planning before your next all-day bicycle ride.
+Tailwind helps you streamline your route planning before your next all-day bicycle ride.

 Riders, use this unified interface to draw your route, instantly see where (and how big) the climbs are, get turn-by-turn directions, and get a heads-up about the heat, humidity, and headwinds you may encounter along the way.